Skip to content

 const buf = em.buffer();

-// No DB query — just creates { id: 5 } in the identity map
+// No database query — just creates { id: 5 } and registers in Identity Map

 const author = buf.getReference(User, 5);